There are three primary ways in which physiotherapy can be used to help your horse...

 General poor performance issues where other problems might have either already been diagnosed or ruled out.
 For example, the horse might be displaying stiffness on one rein, crookedness, jumping difficulties (flat, jumping to one side, refusals or run outs etc.), unwillingness to work into a contact, reluctance to canter on one particular lead, behavioural changes etc.

 Even if there have not been any specific veterinary issues with your horse, regular maintenance physiotherapy checks can help to ensure that your horse's comfort, and performance if they are working, are optimised.
-Minor discomfort in the body can often go unnoticed at first because horses instinctively try to compensate for problems.
+Minor discomfort in the body can often go unnoticed at first because horses will often instinctively try to just compensate for problems.
 Any alterations of movement and weight shifting away from areas of discomfort might initially be really quite subtle because they have four legs to try to centre their body weight between.

 A routine 'MOT' check can frequently identify and help to address any smaller issues before they have chance to develop into something that then begins to more noticeably affect your horse's performance or behaviour.
 Minor musculoskeletal discomfort could potentially begin to arise from many different 'every day' occurrences e.g. horses playing roughly together in the field, a need for saddle fit/flocking alterations, or simply an accumulation of minor muscle strains during work.
 Physiotherapy therefore has a key part to play in any horse's wellness programme working in conjunction with the rest of your team of professionals.